Irish Clairvoyant Putting the ESP in España

 I took my leave of Zak Martin and his beautiful home as the sun was sinking down behind the distant hills, painting the sky in magnificent hues of pink blending into fiery red and glorious crimson.
 Sunsets don't come any more spectacular than this, I thought to myself.
 Stretched out in front of me, just a few of miles away, was the ancient city of Granada, widely regarded as one of the most beautiful cities in the world.

-I had planned to ask Martin about his involvement with the anti-war movement and his support for Palestinian independence (American pop singer Madonna and journalist Abby Martin have publicly supported his campaign), his holistic clinic, his thoughts on the Madeleine McCann case and the disappearance in Dublin of Philip Cairns, his friendship with Princess Diana and his reasons for believing that she was assassinated.
+I had planned to ask Martin about his involvement with the anti-war movement and his support for Palestinian independence (American pop singer Madonna and journalist Abby Martin have publicly supported his campaign), his holistic clinic, his thoughts on the Madeleine McCann case, his friendship with Princess Diana and his reasons for believing that she was assassinated.
 But now it was already getting dark.
 Twilight doesn't linger in the south of Spain as it does in Ireland.
 Darkness descends like a giant indigo curtain ten or fifteen minutes after the sun disappears beneath the horizon.
 My questions would have to wait for another day, or go forever unanswered.

 I don't know whether Zak Martin has psychic powers, or even whether psychic powers exist.
 But whatever he's doing, it seems to be working.
 Most of his clients - who include some of the world's most famous movie stars and recording artists - have been coming to him for advice for years, in some cases for decades.
 Police forces recommend him to other police forces, which has to be the ultimate endorsement of a profiler's detection skills.
 The fact that he has no interest demonstrating his psychic abilities to visiting journalists may simply be because he doesn't feel he has anything to prove.
 There's no doubt that he's an exceptionally intelligent and perceptive individual.
 Whether he also possesses paranormal abilities almost seems irrelevant.